-- Participation and contribution in class (20%): to assess students' understanding of basic concepts and theories presented by the instructor and in the required readings - Mid-Course Presentation (30%) - Term Research paper and Final Presentation (50%): students are expected to consolidate knowledge learned in this course and formulate arguments in their term papers.
+- Participation and contribution in class (20%): to assess students' understanding of basic concepts and theories presented by the instructor and in the required readings - Mid-Course Presentation (30. - Term Research paper and Final Presentation (50%): students are expected to consolidate knowledge learned in this course and formulate arguments about the use of documents for historical research in their term papers.
 In addition to handing in the written version students are also required to make an oral presentation of the contents of the paper in class.